VasudevanS1906/Apache_Web_Server_Docker_Image/README.md

                       ip addr show
 Open a web browser and navigate to http://<host_ip>, replacing <host_ip> with the IP address you obtained.
 You should see the Apache default page, indicating that your Docker container is running and serving the Apache web server.

+# Screenshots

+ The following screenshots visually demonstrates the successful execution of my project